-The elements in this choreography are from 19th century dance manual descriptions, from polka descriptions accompanying sheet music, and some are from period illustrations (for instance, the opening promenade position is from two illustrations of Jules Perrot dancing a polka).
+These figures are from 19th century dance manual descriptions, from polka descriptions accompanying sheet music, and some are from period illustrations (for instance the opening promenade position is from two illustrations of Jules Perrot dancing a polka).
 These variations continued into the late 19th century, like the 120-bar New York Polka sequence in the 1882 Howe's New American Dancing Master.
-By the time Melvin Ballou Gilbert wrote Round Dancing in 1890, he and other dance masters had collected several decades of variations, keeping all of them in their repertoire.
+By the time M.B.
+Gilbert wrote Round Dancing in 1890, he and other dance masters had collected several decades of variations, keeping all of them in their repertoire.
 So this polka sequence could have happened anytime between 1844 and the 1890s.